kejiwuxian/CIS25-Class-Activities/07-Leap-Year-Checker/README.md

 # Leap Year Checker

-This folder contains the source code for CIS25 Leap Year Checker.
+This folder contains the source code for CIS25 class activity 07.

 Write a program to determine whether a given year is a leap year.